T-MAE: Temporal Masked Autoencoders for Point Cloud Representation Learning: Experiments

-\boldparagraph{$\triangleright$ The impact of the \ours pre-training becomes more pronounced when the labeled data is scarce.} \ourBackbone is a powerful backbone as, when finetuned with 100\% of labeled data, it even performs better than other models that are initialized by different pre-training strategy (\ie 69.13 \textit{v.s.} 67.64).
-However, its performance drops significantly when finetuning data is limited (\ie 40.29 \textit{v.s.} 46.68 at 5\% level). \ours consistently enhances model performance compared to random initialization, with more significant improvements observed when labeled data is limited.
+\boldparagraph{The impact of the \ours pre-training.} The bottom block in Tab.~\ref{tab:waymo_main} shows that the randomly initialized \ourBackbone (denoted as \textit{Random}) performs better than any other models that are initialized with a different pre-training strategy (\ie 69.13 \textit{v.s.} 67.64), suggesting that \ourBackbone is a powerful backbone capable of learning temporal modeling when provided with sufficient annotated data.
+However, its performance drops significantly when finetuning data is limited (\eg, 40.29 \textit{v.s.} 46.68 at 5\% level), indicating a strong demand for annotated data.
+As a comparison, the proposed \ours consistently enhances \ourBackbone compared to random initialization.
+Moreover, as the labeled data shrinks from 100\% to 5\%, the impact of the \ours pre-training becomes more pronounced, namely increasing from 1.39 to 9.17, suggesting that the pre-training approach learns a powerful representation and alleviates the demand for annotated data.

+\boldparagraph{Comparison with SOTA methods.} We aim to leverage the temporal information between two adjacent frames, which is often overlooked by other methods.
+This absence makes it challenging to compare our method with others in the same setting.
+Therefore, we implement a test-time single-frame baseline (denoted as T-MAE$^\dag$) by replicating the same frame and inputting them into our pre-trained model during evaluation.
+Table~\ref{tab:waymo_main} shows that \ours with identical frames outperforms SOTA counterparts.
+Moreover, \ours with adjacent frames achieves new SOTA at all levels in terms of overall and class-specific metrics.
+Notably, thanks to the temporal modeling ability, \ours significantly outperforms other methods in terms of L2 mAPH for pedestrians.
+For instance, with 5\% labeled data, \ours achieve better mAPH (\ie 55.28) than any other method using 10\% labeled data.
+This metric indicates better direction detection for pedestrians, which could benefit downstream applications, \eg, pedestrian intention prediction.